thimler9/ProcGenMusic/README.md

 - [x] Generate bar subdivision for bass

 ## Good Outputs!
+### Listen to their audio in the audio-files folder

 Seed | Scale | Key | Time | Bassline Length | BPM
 ------|-------|----|-----|---|-------------------